brown9804/CommunicationsEngineeringDesignsHub/README.md

-# Communications_Designs
+# Communications Designs
 Here you can find different designs of source encoding, channel decoding, etc.

+## University of Costa Rica
+#### August, 2020